willow9886/docs-new/support-user-guide.md

 - On behalf of: Using this field partners and staff can create a ticket on behalf of a supported organization.
 Partners can only create tickets on behalf of customer organizations that have authorized them to do so.

 # Responding to Tickets
 Markdown formatting is supported.
 Before submitting your response, you can also adjust certain properties of the ticket such as the status, priority, and more.
-For information on any of the additional fields, please review the information above on opening a ticket.
+For information on any of the additional fields, please review the information above on [opening a ticket](#opening-tickets).

+Note: when adding a response, the default value for Privacy is `Inherit`.
+This simply means that your post will inherit the previous post's privacy value.
+So if all previous posts in the ticket were marked `Private`, your new submission will also be private.
+And vice versa if all previous posts were marked `Public`.

 # Dashboard